Skip links and keyboard navigation

 Before using encryption or DRM technology, you should:

-• think about alternative methods–this depends on how much the record is used, how long you need to keep it and the available safeguards (e.g. restricted access privileges, auditable events history checks, activity logs and network firewalls)
+• think about alternative methods–this depends on how much the digital public record is used, how long you need to keep it and the available safeguards (e.g. restricted access privileges, auditable events history checks, activity logs and network firewalls)

 If you are going to use DRM or encryption, you will need to: